-Laser treatment, radiofrequency, and other thermal techniques use shirts bursts of heat that penetrates the vein and cause it collapse.
-The treated vein disintegrates over time and is replaced by another connective tissue.
+Laser treatment, radiofrequency, and other thermal techniques use short bursts of heat that penetrates the vein and cause it collapse.
+The treated vein disintegrates over time and is replaced by connective tissue.

 The Patient Can Return to His/Her Normal Activities Immediately